abentley/viture_one_linux_sdk_rs/README.md

 They require `viture_one_linux_sdk` to exist as a neighbour directory (used for both header and .so).
 This version is based on the 1.0.3 release.

-They require libusb-1.0-0-dev and libudev-dev installed.  (libusb gets statically linked).
+They require `libusb-1.0-0-dev` and `libudev-dev` installed.  (libusb gets statically linked).

-The main crate is viture_one_sdk.
+The main crate is `viture_one_sdk`.
 It provides safe bindings, using RAII and typestate to ensure that methods can only be called when it is appropriate.

 Functionality: